labex-labs/open-source-labs/python/python-mastery/lab-ex1-5-define-a-simple-object/en/intro.md

 # Introduction

 In this lab, you will learn how to define a simple Python class to represent stock information.
-Classes are a fundamental concept in object-oriented programming, allowing you to model real-world entities and organize code more effectively.
+Classes are a key concept in object-oriented programming, enabling you to model real - world entities and structure your code more efficiently.

-**Objectives:**

-- Learn how to define a simple Python class
-- Understand class attributes and methods
-- Create and interact with instances of a class
-- Apply formatting to display object information

-**Files Created:** `stock.py`
+The objectives of this lab include learning to define a simple Python class, understanding class attributes and methods, creating and interacting with class instances, and applying formatting to display object information.
+The file `stock.py` will be created during this lab.